device42/device42-docs/docs/auto-discovery/storage-arrays-autodiscovery/snmp-san-server-auto-discovery.md

   }}
 />

-The autodiscovery job specification takes the FQDN or IP addresses of servers to be discovered and ignored as input.
+The autodiscovery job specification takes the FQDN or IP addresses of the servers to be discovered and ignored as input.
 You can also list any OIDs and operating systems that should be ignored in the autodiscovery process.

-Under **Credential(s)**, select the SNMP version and add a community string.
+Under **Credential(s)**, select the **SNMP Version** and add a **Community String:**

 <ThemedImage
   alt="SNMP Credentials"